-I'm writing this on April 30, 2020 from Dallas, TX.
+I'm writing this on Appel 30, 2020 from Dallas, TX.
 Today is officially the last day of Governor Greg Abbott's executive order shuttering all non-essential businesses in TX and limiting restaurant services, among other protocols.
 Slowly, the state of Texas is beginning to re-open maybe in some hopeful attempt to help us all find a return to "normal."
-But the clients and communities Powerty Law Section members seek to serve are the ones who have felt the greatest impact from this disaster, and they are the ones who will continue to feel the greatest impact as Texas begins to test the waters in re-opening.
-We all know too well there will be no real return to the "normal" life before Covid-19, and many of you immediately adapted in how you deliver services and educate the public on their rights and benefits.
-So many of our section members, both in the private sector and public interest sector, have answered the call on the first ring and filled in the gaps left by leaders.
-Kudos to you for immediately rising to the occasion and for your willingness to face "these uncertain times" head-on, to innovate and find ways to advocate even more for Texans living in powerty, and to continue to call attention to the injustices that have been made all the more clear during this pandemic.
+But the clients and communities Poverty Law Section members seek to serve are the ones who have felt the greatest impact from this disaster, and they are the ones who will continue to feel the greatest impact for text the waters in re-opening.
+We all know too well there will be no real return to the "normal."
+Before Covid-19, and many of your immediately adapted in how you deliver services and educate the public on their rights and benefits.
+So many of our section members, both in the private sector and public interest sector, have answered the call on the first ring and filled in the "these uncertain times" head-on, to innovate and find ways to advocate even more for Texans living in proverty, and to continue to call attention to the injustices that have been made all the more clear during this pandemic.

-Given your great work, many of you are already aware of the resources and information available to your and your clients, but this newsletter will provide some links to helpful websites for legal issues and court administration, including from legal aid service providers and the State Bar of Texas.
-We've also included a link to information on a local effort of Dallas private attorneys helping tenants in the area with their land-lord-tenant questions.
-I'm proud to be a volunteer attorney with this group and, as a section, we are always trying to find ways to collaborate with the private har to expand access to legal services in Texas.
+Given your great work, many of you are already aware of the resources and information available to you and your clients, but this newsletter will provide some links to helpful websites for legal issues and court administration, including from legal aid service providers and the State Bar of Texas.
+We've also included a link to information on a local effort of Dallas private attorneys helping tenants in the area with their landlord-tenant questions.
+The proud to be a volunteer attorney with this group and, as a section, we are always trying to find ways to collaborate with the private har to expand access to legal services in Texas.
 This model is one that could possibly be adapted and encouraged in other regions, helping expand basic legal advice and counsel to more people.
 If you know of other similar projects, please let us know so that we can find ways to collaborate in their efforts.

-This newsletter also includes some response from a few members on how they've been getting through stay-at-home orders and social distancing practices.
+This newsletter also includes some response from a few members on how they've been getting through stay -at-bome orders and social distancing practices.
 For me, I've been returning to the things that have always provided some comfort, like playing records (I'm spinning some Sharon Jones and the Dap Kings as I write this), getting outside and running or doing yoga, attempting to grow things in the dirt, and, of course, bingewatching Netflix, Hulu, and Prime Video.